systrux/sys/README.md

-# alu3x's web, hosting on github.
+# systrux's web, hosting on github.